mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 24 July 2025

-- The average temperature today is 17.14˚C,
+- The average temperature today is 16.58˚C,
-- With highs of 17.14˚C and lows of 17.06˚C,
+- With highs of 16.58˚C and lows of 16.58˚C,
-- It may feel like 16.97˚C with overcast clouds
+- It may feel like 16.41˚C with broken clouds
-- The wind speed is 1.72m/s and visibility is 10000m
+- The wind speed is 1.94m/s and visibility is 10000m
-- The pressure is 1020hPa and humidity is 79%
+- The pressure is 1020hPa and humidity is 81%
-- The sun will rise at 04:18 and set at 20:10
+- The sun will rise at 04:20 and set at 20:09

 <!-- weather_marker ends -->